Tips for Cleaning Up Your U-M Google Account

 Overview

-Because your U-M Google account has a storage limit, it’s imperative to maintain an organized account to remain under your limit and prevent storage banners from appearing.
-This document provides an overview of tips and tricks for practicing good data hygiene and cleaning up your U-M Google Drive, Mail, and Photos.
+Because your U-M Google account has a storage limit, it’s imperative to maintain an organized account to stay under it and prevent storage banners from appearing.
+This document provides an overview of tips and tricks for engaging in sustainable data practices and cleaning up your U-M Google Drive, Mail, and Photos.

 Tip: The following document applies to both individual Google accounts and Shared Accounts.